When was the first time you were introduced to God?

 Failure always gets you thinking: What exactly went wrong?
 Was the approach wrong?
 Or the process?
 Expectation?
 The actual deed?
 Timing?
 WHAAT?

-There was a course of action decided by me.
+There was a course of action I decided upon.
 I don’t give up very easily but I don’t mind giving up if I feel it’s not worth it.
-When you are conditioned to function a certain way, and have followed it with complete trust (blind) and suddenly it stops working, what exactly are you supposed to do?
+When you are conditioned to function a certain way, and have followed it with complete trust and suddenly it doesn’t work out, what exactly are you supposed to do?
 Then, can you completely trust the path or the process that you have functioned on?
 Well depends on how serious the situation is.

-Whats funny is, when nothing more can be done by humans, God apparently always comes to the rescue.
+What’s funny is, when nothing more can be done by humans, God apparently always comes to the rescue.
 What happens when God stops functioning?
 Or say, your ‘perception’ of God is shattered and that perception doesn’t hold true anymore?
 Suddenly you question every single activity you do.
-You question your belief, others belief, and try to reach a conclusion.
+You question your belief, other’s belief, and try to reach a conclusion.
+You become more sensitive to your surroundings and your keen-ness to learn helps increase your observation levels.

 But the truth is, you could change your binoculars or moreover stop using it.
 Or use someone else’s.

 And then there is Karma.
 You do everything as per the choices available to you in situations and you reap what you sow.
 It sounds logical and ideal and is self driven.
 It can motivate you to work for what you want and what you don’t want in life.
-The irony is that I have taken to understand this logic better after watching a TV series after a Hindu God- popularly known as Shani who is ‘The One who looks into the the subsequent awards/ punishments post their actions’.
+Irony- I have taken to understand this logic better after watching a TV series after a Hindu God- popularly known as Shani who is ‘The One who awards and punishes everyone for their actions’.
 I always thought that Shani meant Bad luck was on its way.
 But my perception changed when I realized that this God gave rewards too!
-Based on your past actions you are rewarded / punished.
 Humans are said to be scared of this God since he is The One meeting out punishments to Humans for all of their crimes as per the severity of thier crime.

 A young man and woman went on a blind date in Chicago.
 The guy in an urge to lighten up the atmosphere, goes on to crack a few racist jokes about Black people.
-The woman is unsure of the man on the first joke, and politely mentions it that it’s quite racist and he must stop.
-He doesn’t take it seriously and continues some more Black jokes.
+The woman is unsure of her date on the first joke, and politely mentions that it’s quite racist and he must stop.
+He doesn’t take it seriously and continues some more black jokes.
 She insists not to because it’s outright mean.
 He tries the third and the last racist joke.
 She decides to end the date there and then.
 They both split the bill and walk out.
 As she searches for a cab, a black stranger walks out to the lady trying to reach out his hand to her while trying to ask her a quick question.
 She dismisses him, without listening, saying that she doesn’t have change for the poor man.
-The stranger tries to complete his question, but she interrupts.
-Finally the stranger sternly asks her the question he has been wanting to ask the Lady- the directions to a particular address.
+The stranger tries to complete his question, but she continues to interrupt and wave him off.
+Finally the offended black stranger sternly clarifies- the question he has been wanting to ask – the directions to a particular address.

 The woman realises her grave blunder of assuming the black man to be a beggar and apologises to him (in front of the man she ended her date with).
 The black man refuses to take her apologies and she is left highly embarrassed at her unnecessary rude and racist attitude.
 Meanwhile, the joke cracker- date, who has been standing in the corner watching the drama unfold, guides the black man to his required address.
 He smirks as he looks into the eyes of the woman, taunts her about her words and reaction and moves on to his business.